Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: Introduction

 We have a sample $D=\{(y_i, t_i, \mathbf{x}_i)\}_{i=1}^N$ of $N$ units, that we wish to study under a binary treatment, $t$.
 We measure an outcome variable of interest, $y_i$ for each unit in the sample, as well as a vector of $P$ covariates, $\mathbf{x}_i = (x_{i1}, \dots, x_{iP}) \in \mathbb{R}^{P}$, with the corresponding $N\times P$ matrix of covariates denoted by $\mathbf{X}$.
 We will most often refer to the two groups of units separately, denoting the treatment group with $\{(\mathbf{x}^t_i, y^t_i)\}_{i=1}^{N^t}$ and the control group with $\{(\mathbf{x}^c_j, y^c_j)\}_{j=1}^{N^c}$, where $N^t$ is the number of units that have received the treatment and $N^c$ is the number of units that are in the control group.

 In a common causal inference setting, we wish to estimate a treatment effect for each unit: $ \tau_i = Y_i(1) - Y_i(0)$, where $Y_i(1)$ and $Y_i(0)$ are unit $i$'s potential outcomes, namely, the values of $Y$ obtained under two different treatments.
-Unfortunately, we only ever observe one of the two potential outcomes for each unit and never the other, which we must impute using data observed from other units.
-A matching algorithm is a procedure for selecting which units we should use as a substitute for each unit's unobserved outcome (counterfactual).
+Unfortunately, we only ever observe one of the two potential outcomes for each unit and never the other.